Jonsy13/Pipeline-Updates-Test/index.md

 To view the details of the last few pipelines runs:

 - Select the buttons from header whose pipeline details you want.
-  > For Pod-Level/Node-Level/Component-Level pipelines, click on `Generic` Button.
 - Inside it contains the details of every job along with pipeline details.

 # Pod-Level E2E Pipeline: